Nivirx/stevia/README.md

 To run the project, run `bochs -f bochsrc.txt` in the root directory.
 This will launch the Bochs emulator and load the floppy disk image.
 You should see the boot loader message, followed by the kernel message, and then the shell prompt.

 To exit the emulator, press `Ctrl+C` in the terminal where you launched Bochs.

+To run the project on real hardware I use a SD card to IDE interface for my test system which is a ~700Mhz P3 with 256 MB of ram.
+You will need to write the 'stevia.img' to the disk with 'dd'.
+On real hardware you may encounter issues that are not accounted for since most of the development happens on bochs, please report any issues you encounter.

 ## License